 You can contact Meg by email at email@example.com.

 Phil has a Masters Degree in Engineering and brings twenty five years of experience as a consultant, team leader and homeschool science teacher.
 In 2015, he completed the Professional Executive Functioning (Seeing My Time) Training with Marydee Sklar.

-He has tutored alongside Lorna for six years and is now specializing in offering executive functioning training for middle school students and their parents as well as adults.
+He tutored alongside Lorna for six years, but is now working as a freelance full-stack web developer.
+On request, he still provides executive functioning training for middle school students and their parents as well as adults.